Diet in Ramadan

 Proteins

-The proteins keep you feeling full for a longer period and prevent starvation.
+The proteins keep you feeling full for a longer period of time and prevent starvation.
 It is necessary to take proteins to avoid muscle loss.
 The best proteins to take in suhoor include

 The enlisted food contains higher water content and good-quality proteins.